microsoft/qsharp/katas/content/nonlocal_games/index.md

 @[section]({
     "id": "nonlocal_games__ghz_discussion",
-    "title": "Discussion: Why the GHZ quantum strategy has a 100% win rate" })
+    "title": "Discussion: Why the GHZ Quantum Strategy has a 100% Win Rate" })
 ---------------------------------------------------------------
 Recall the formula for the win condition: